 Two Best Mom Journals: Rediscovering YOU

-Don’t get me wrong, I absolutely love being called Mommy and all its variations!
-I’m so thankful and blessed to have my kids.
-But sometimes a mom needs to remember and rediscover who she is as a person outside of that role.
+Don’t get me wrong, being called Mommy and all its variations is, of course, one of the best parts of life!
+Having kids is one of the biggest blessings to be thankful for, but sometimes a mom needs to remember and rediscover who she is as a person outside of that role too!

-Now, before we go further I need to remind everyone that I’m NOT in any way a mental health professional, I’m just sharing my own experiences here and resources that I found helpful.
+Now, before we go further I need to remind everyone that I’m NOT in any way a mental health professional, I’m just sharing resources that I personally love and found helpful as a busy mom.
 Nothing from me is or should be seen as actual medical advice – take care of yourself and contact your doctor for mental health resources and referrals.

 It is so important to take time for yourself but what if you don’t even know what to do with that time anymore?!
 Enter the mom journal!